Skip to main content

 Genetic Counseling

 Genetic counseling can help people with questions about genetic concerns affecting their families.
-A genetic counselor can give information about the following:

 • Birth defects, such as cleft lip or congenital heart disease.